asyncapi/template-for-generator-templates/README.md

 #### `generator`

-The `generator` property is used to specify the Generator's versions is your template compatible with.
+The `generator` property is used to specify the Generator's versions which your template is compatible with.
 The template depends on the Generator version.
-In case of new major releases of the Generator, you want to make sure your template will not fail because of possible breaking changes.
+In case of new major releases of the Generator, this ensures that your template will not fail due to any breaking changes.

 ```json
 "generator": {